-Time taken to finalise the application?
+How long does it take to finalise the application?

 An application to assign water must be completed in full to ensure processing is not delayed.

 A service standard for processing times has been implemented by The Council of Australian Governments (COAG).